japila-books/spark-sql-internals/docs/logical-operators/TruncateTableCommand.md

 Operation not allowed: TRUNCATE TABLE ...
 PARTITION is not supported for tables that are not partitioned: [tableIdentWithDB]
 ```

-`run` throws an `AnalysisException` when executed with <<partitionSpec, TablePartitionSpec>> with spark-sql-DDLUtils.md#verifyPartitionProviderIsHive[filesource partition disabled or partition metadata not in a Hive metastore].
+`run` throws an `AnalysisException` when executed with <<partitionSpec, TablePartitionSpec>> with filesource partition disabled or partition metadata not in a Hive metastore.